 For civic tech companies and organizations making it easier to work with and in Sacramento; or for local organizations bringing together the innovation community in Sacramento.
 Startups that are focused on improving the quality of life in cities through the SUTL framework are encouraged to apply under this category.

-Leadership Grants (up to $25k):for educational programs training our next entrepreneurs in technology and business to build Sacramento-based startups.
+For educational programs training our next entrepreneurs in technology and business to build Sacramento-based startups.
 Programs that offer science, technology, engineering, arts, and math (STEAM) training to youth are eligible for funding under this category.
 These programs should also demonstrate how they integrate the youth development framework and one or more of the social justice principles outlined in the Citywide Youth Development Campaign Plan as an indication of a commitment to providing the highest quality program experience for participants.

 Projects can be new undertakings for the applicant or represent further development of a recent innovative direction.
 However, as a competitive application process, grantees must have a track record that demonstrates their commitment to advancing in their field and ability to execute.